-Following a long and tortuous route through Parliament the Act received Royal Assent in December.
+After a long and tortuous route through Parliament the Act received Royal Assent in December.
 It hands over pretty much unrestricted power to the police and other government agencies to hack phones, tablets and computers.

 This is despite being ruled unlawful by the European Court of Justice and described by critics as “the most extreme surveillance regime of any democracy in history”.

-So how will the new powers affect me?
+How will the Snooper’s Charter affect me?

 In tech speak, the new Act will allow UK law enforcement agencies to carry out the “targeted interception of electronic communications, the mass collection of communications data and the bulk interception of communications”.

 It means that the UK security services will now be able to read your email, monitor the websites you visit, and collect your messages, your posts, private tweets and your WhatsApp messages.